Events in Holbox

 12/31NocheviejaNew Year’s Eve

-Attending a fiesta on Holbox is always a very special experience that should not be missed.
-Celebrating in Mexico means first of all eating a lot, drinking a lot and dancing to the music, often for several days.
-But Mexicans are also very religious and, on such holidays, colorful ceremonies and loud processions take place.
+Attending a fiesta in Holbox is an extraordinary experience that should not be missed.
+In Mexico, celebrating primarily means eating a lot, drinking a lot and dancing to music – often for several days.
+However, Mexicans are also very religious, which is why there are numerous colorful ceremonies and loud processions during these holidays.
+And due to the large crowds, the town is filled with food stalls selling delicious street food, as well as vendors selling souvenirs and games for children.